Land Patent of the United States to Abraham Lincoln, 1 June 18551

 2At the outbreak of the Black Hawk War, Lincoln volunteered for the Illinois State Militia.
 On April 21, 1832, Lincoln and other men from the New Salem area were mustered into a company in the Fourth Regiment of Illinois Mounted Volunteers, and the members of the company elected Lincoln as their captain.
 When his month of service ended, Lincoln re-enlisted twice, for twenty and thirty days respectively, serving as a private both times.
 He was finally discharged on July 10, 1832.

-On September 28, 1850, U.S. Congress passed an act granting certain groups who had served in the United States military during the Revolutionary War, any of “the Indian wars” since 1790, and the Mexican War parcels of public land.
+On September 28, 1850, U.S. Congress passed an act granting certain groups who had served in the United States military during the War of 1812, any of “the Indian wars” since 1790, and the Mexican War parcels of public land.
 Per this act, the amount of land that veterans (or their legal heirs) were entitled to depended upon the length of engagement and actual time served.
 Lincoln was entitled to forty acres of public land for the time he served as captain of the Fourth Regiment of Illinois Mounted Volunteers.
 This land patent was thus issued to him.

 Lincoln eventually received another 120 acres of land for his service during the Black Hawk War after a federal law passed in 1855 declared that all who had served in any U.S. war since 1790 were entitled to 160 acres of land in total.
 This 120 acres of additional land Lincoln received was located in Crawford County, Iowa, 144 miles west of the forty acres referenced here.
 There is no evidence that Lincoln ever received any revenue from any of these bounty lands.
 After his assassination, since he did not leave a will, the forty acres of land passed in one-third equal divisions to Mary Lincoln, Robert Lincoln, and Thomas “Tad” Lincoln.
 The Crawford County land also passed to the remaining Lincoln family.